benzhlq/benzhlq.github.io/README.md

 From shift tracking to structured moderation, every feature is built around real ERLC needs.

 > **Better Than Generic Bots**
-Unlike generic moderation bots, Honeycomb is built with ERLC in mind.
+Unlike generic bots, Honeycomb is built with ERLC in mind.
 Meaning commands and permissions actually fit your server's workflow.

 ---